 - Licensed estheticians in the Northern Virginia/DC metro area earn approximately $35,000–$55,000+ per year; medical estheticians in NoVA medical spas can reach $50,000–$70,000+ with specialization

-- AVI is COE Accredited and SCHEV Certified — financial aid is available, and the GI Bill® is accepted
+- AVI is COE Accredited and SCHEV Certified — flexible payment plans and private financing options are available

 She Almost Talked Herself Out of It